subecho/KarmaChameleon/README.md

   Information settings.
 - `KARMA_FILE_PATH`: the path to which Karma Chameleon will create and maintain a JSON record of all karma.
-- PORT; port via which Karma Chameleon and Slack will communicate.
+- `PORT`: port via which Karma Chameleon and Slack will communicate.
 This is optional and has a default value of 3000

 In one terminal window, run: